kaltura/DeveloperPortalDocs/documentation/player-sdk/Offline.md

 {% endplantuml %}

 #### Check Status
-Allows the application to verify that a downloaded asset is still playable.
+This allows the application to verify that a downloaded asset is still playable.
 This applies mostly to DRM-protected assets.

 #### Refresh